Abigail: I am half French-American and half Trinidadian-Indian.

 Etta: So has the way you see yourself affected the way you feel about others who are like you?

 Abigail: I understand the struggles of mixed-race people when they talk about how they feel.
 They don't know who they are sometimes.
 When people are biased or make assumptions about race, I am able to sympathize with that.
 So I'm able to see the struggle of mixed-race people more and when I talk with them, we have this understanding that race is not really this Black and White.
 We're all kind of gray in the most complex way.

 We're in the shadows because neither side accepts us for who we are.
 We are sometimes pressured into picking one side of ourselves when we're both.
 Why should I have to pick one side over the other?
 When I'm just me?

 The message I would like to get out there is that we're all human.
 No one's humanity should be lesser than someone else's and just based upon what their race is.
 Life is more than society's labels.
 Don't let anybody tell you differently.
 It doesn't matter who you are or where you came from.
 You can do what you set your mind on to do, and that's the truth.

 I have a different view because I am not one race.
 I have seen how all races can be hateful towards one another.
-I want people to see that God is the reason why I am happy and confident and why I choose to not let the hurtful words of people from many races affect me because I know the One who created me loves me.
 I am half French American and half Trini-Indian, but that doesn't define me.
-God's love defines me.
 I am from a household that taught me what true unity among races meant.
-Walk as Christ walked.
-That is my message.